Albluca/rRoma/README.md

     ## [1] "Creating modile activity table"
     ## [1] "Cleaning up"

-After running the function, `Tables` will be a list containing the tables that the Java command wuold have produced, with the only exclusion of numerical ".dat" files, which are ignored.
-The names of the elements of the list indicates the name of the file produced by the Java executable.
-For example the module scures can be obtained by typing
+After running the function, `Tables` will be a list containing the tables that the Java command would have produced, with the only exception of tables encoded in both ".txt" and ".dat" files, in which case only ".txt" files are considered.
+The names of the elements of the list indicate the name of the file produced by the Java executable.
+For example, the module scores can be obtained by typing

 ``` r
 Tables$module_scores.xls